Chandel district: History

 In 1974, the Chandel district was formed under the name "Tengnoupal district".
 In 1983, the name was changed to Chandel district, as the district headquarters was located at Chandel.
 In December 2016, the present-day Tengnoupal district was split from the Chandel district.

 Economy

 In 2006 the Ministry of Panchayati Raj named Chandel as one of the country's 250 most backward districts (out of a total of 640).
 It was then one of the three districts in Manipur receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Demographics

-According to the 2011 census Chandel district has a population of 144,182.
+According to the 2011 census, the undivided Chandel district hads a population of 144,182.
 This gives it a ranking of 602nd in India (out of a total of 640).
 The district has a population density of 43 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 21.72%.
 Chandel has a sex ratio of 932 females for every 1000 males, and a literacy rate of 70.85%.
 The tribal composition of the district in 2011 is as below: